teddy-f-47/Mobile-And-Multimedia-Systems-Lab1/README.md

 - main.dart : This is the 'root' of the application with the code for the app's main page.

+- logger.dart : This is the code for logging the AppLifecycle events.

 - constants.dart : This file contains string constants that are re-usable across the app.

 - styling.dart : This file contains constants for custom styling, also re-usable across the app.